syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-list.md

 **Numbered** **List**

-The following code example illustrates creating a numbered list:
+The following code example illustrates how to create a numbered list:

 {% highlight c# %}
 [C#]